ByteOtter/journey/content/posts/perl/index.md

 If you don't, Perl will not be able to compile.

-The reason this is - and this is **my speculation**, please correct me, if I am wrong - that when a symbol like this is used, it checks somewhere if this is a known symbol.
+The reason this is - and this is **my speculation**, please correct me if I am wrong - that when a symbol like this is used, it checks somewhere if this is a known symbol.
 If it is, it is replaced by a subroutine call.
 If not -> you get the error that I was having.

 There is another syntax however, which may look much more familiar to most of you.